How to Choose an Architect in the UK

 2. Ask your project manager for a recommendation

-One benefit of working with an architect recommended by your project manager is that they will already be familiar with each other and will be able to deliver the kinds of results you're looking for with less effort.
+One benefit of working with an architect recommended by your project manager is that they will already be familiar with each other and will be able to deliver the kinds of results you are looking for with less effort.
 This can cut down on meeting times and make the whole project run more smoothly.

 3. Focus on finding someone experienced with your desired style